Diamond Color Explained in Plain English

 While color grading is largely about the diamond’s inherent qualities, the way a diamond is cut can affect how its color appears to the naked eye.
 For example, round diamonds tend to display color more easily than fancy-shaped diamonds like oval or pear cuts.
 The shape of the diamond, especially its depth and table (the flat top surface), can influence how light interacts with it and how much color is visible.

-Does the Setting Affect Diamond Color?
+Does the Setting Affect Diamonds Color?

 Yes!
 The type of metal used in the setting can either enhance or detract from a diamond’s color.
 For example, a yellow gold setting can complement the warmth of a slightly tinted diamond, making the yellowish hues less noticeable.
 On the other hand, a white gold or platinum setting can emphasize any color in the diamond, making it appear less white.